Adam Kingl – “Next Generation Leadership” expert, speaker, author, and advisor

 He contributes as a writer and expert interviewee to: The Financial Times, Sunday Times, Forbes, Fortune, The Guardian and Fast Company, among many others.

-Adam holds degrees from London Business School, UCLA, and Yale.
+Adam Kingl holds degrees from London Business School, UCLA, and Yale.
 He is accredited by the British Psychological Society in personality and competency assessment.
 Adam was raised in Silicon Valley, California and now lives in Surrey, UK.
 He is a dual British-American citizen.

 Adam Kingl speaking topics include –